Updated March 14, 2023

-- Simple scalability
+Simple scalability

 The Spring Boot program achieves the following goals.

 - Avoid complex XML configurations

 - One can choose Spring Boot because of the flexibility in configuring XML configurations, Java Beans, and Database Transaction.

 - It gives a strong batch processing and even manages REST endpoints of reduced time.
 Moreover, being automated gives Spring boot an upper hand as no manual configurations are needed.

 - It can ease the dependency and comes with Embedded Servlet Container.

 Advantages and Disadvantages of Spring Boot

 - The primary advantage is spring boot offers an effortless way to create spring-based applications using JAVA or Groovy.

 - The greatest advantage is the reduced time.
 Spring Boot minimizes the time spent in developing and increasing productivity.

 - Also, it helps in reducing all the manual work of writing annotations, boilerplate codes and XML configurations.

 - It has made the integration of Spring Boot Application with its Spring Ecosystem, which includes Spring Security, Spring Data, Spring JDBC and Spring ORM easy.

 - By following the ‘Opinionated Defaults Configuration’, it also reduces the efforts of developers.

 - Developers have easy access to Embedded HTTP servers such as Jetty, Tomcat and also easily test the web applications effortlessly.

-- Spring Boot gives easy access to Command Line Interface which has made the developing and testing of Spring Boot applications developed with Java or Groovy agile.
+- It gives easy access to Command Line Interface, which has developed and tested Spring Boot applications developed with Java or Groovy agile.

 - Alongside, it also provides a lot of plugins which aids in effortless development and testing of Spring Boot application build with the help of tools like Gradle and Maven.

-- Lastly, it provides a plugin that has made working with embedded and in-memory database very smoothly and readily.
+- Lastly, it provides a plugin that has made working with embedded and in-memory databases very smoothly and readily.

 Now, this is a hot topic among many JAVA developers are now thinking for their career option.
 Having broadened the horizons of this career, aspiring developers can choose any career mentioned below.

 One who picks this profession will have the below-mentioned responsibilities.

 - Developing and designing applications.

 - Ensuring and delivering maximum performance

 - Able to create efficient and well-structured code.

 - Playing his/her part in all phases of SDLC.